stfc/janus-core/contributing.md

 include,

 -   Testing: as in testing the water.
 This label shall be attached to things one may think to make one day
--   Bug: anything in this is critical and shall be fixed asap.
+-   Bug: something is not working as expected.
+We typically aim to fix these ASAP
--   Design: queries or suggestions about the structure of the program.
+-   Design: queries or suggestions about the structure of the program
--   Enhancement: for issues relating to new features.
+-   Enhancement: adding or improving on features
 - Documentation: adding or enhancing documentation

 ## Review